Fayum (fossil deposit): Fossil sites

 Of the Gebel-Qatrani Formation sites, eight (A, B, E, G, I, M, V and L-41) are of particular interest, as they contain around 90% of the total finds of terrestrial vertebrates.
 The most important site here is L-41.
 It was discovered in 1983 by the geologist Thomas M. Bown.
-Bown was involved in the research work carried out here by Elwyn L. Simons since the 1960s, he became aware of this site through two lower jaws of shales.
+Bown had been involved in the research work carried out by Elwyn L. Simons since the 1960s, and became aware of this site through two lower jaws of shales.
 A more detailed description of the site was presented a few years later by D. Tab Rasmussen, among others.
-With a location of 47 m above the base of the rock unit, L-41 marks the oldest site of the formation to date, and it is also considered to be the most productive.
-The sites "A", "B" and "E" are located somewhat higher in the geological sequence, but still in the lower zone.
+47 m above the base of the rock unit, L-41 marks the oldest site of the formation to date, and it is also considered to be the most productive.
+The "A", "B" and "E" sites are located somewhat higher in the geological sequence, but still in the lower zone.
 They were opened at the beginning of the 20th century and are the oldest stratified fossil deposits in the history of research.
 Site "G", which is located around 16 m above the sandstone bench that separates the lower from the upper zone, is also of some significance.
 The main investigations took place in the 1960s.
-Another 66 m higher are the two sites I and M, which are therefore among the youngest within the Gebel-Qatrani formation.
+Another 66 m higher are sites "I" and "M", which are therefore among the youngest within the Gebel-Qatrani formation.

 In general, the fossil remains are diagenetic overprinted and permineralized, so that the organic material has been replaced by anhydrite and gypsum.
 However, the bones and teeth from the Dir Abu Lifa Member of the Qasr-el-Sagha Formation appear to have undergone a further diagenetic process.
 In many cases, the sulphates were replaced by carbonates.
 As a result, the surface structures of the bones and teeth were less well preserved than the finds from the Gebel-Qatrani Formation.